 It was financed by logging companies from all over the country as well as public figures and various associations.
 The monument was designed by artist Richard Viandier, who was inspired by the burial rites of the Celts.

-The “Monument aux Forestiers” was unveiled on 30 May 1920 in the presence of Baron Albert Ruzette, Minister of Agriculture, and Count Henri Carton de Wiart, Minister of State, later Prime Minister.
+The unveiling of the “Monument aux Forestiers” took place on 30 May 1920 in the presence of Baron Albert Ruzette, Minister of Agriculture, and Count Henri Carton de Wiart, Minister of State, later Prime Minister.